Properly Prepared for the Battle: A Reflection on Ephesians 6, the Armor of God

 As one who struggles with chronic pain and fatigue, I’ve noticed how quickly the defense mechanisms in my mind get worn.
 It becomes hard to fight off negative thinking.

 The other night, weary and weak and longing for rest, I cried out to God for words that would bring relief.
 Here’s what came to my mind:

 Ephesians 6 talks about the Armor of God, and for many years I knew the words, but hadn’t spent time really sitting with them to understand and apply what they mean.

 Now, I’m ready to dig in.
 Come hunt for treasures with me!

-The first evening I spent meditating on this, I had my notebook out and scrawled all kinds of correlations to other Scripture and praise songs.
+The first evening I spent meditating on this, I had my notebook out and scrawled all kinds of correlations.

-You should have seen the jumbled mess of arrows and stars!
-It was a glorious mess!
+You should have seen the jumble of arrows and stars, it was a glorious mess!

 Now, for the tidied up version:

 Standing our ground in truth comes down to our identity.
 We get our identity from the Word, where God tells us both who He is, and who we are to Him.
 When our identity isn’t confirmed – belted around us – it is so easy to give in to labels from outside of truth.
 Then, the downward spiral begins and we are useless in the battlefield.